nir-programmer/shopify-project/README.md

 ### ShopifyBackEnd Project- Main Features:
 - Authentication and Authorization.
-- Manage Employees and Customers Accounts
+- Manage Employees and Customers Accounts.
-- Manage Products
+- Manage Products.
-- Manage Brands
+- Manage Brands.
-- Manage Categories
+- Manage Categories.
-- Manage Brands
+- Manage Brands.
-- Manage settings
+- Manage settings.
-- Manage Orders
+- Manage Orders.

-### The following video demonstrates a number of actions that an employee of a company with the role of admin can perform when using the site:
+### TThe following video demonstrates a number of product management related actions that an employee of a company with the role of admin can perform when using the site:

--login
+1. login
--Show all products (including sorting, searching, and pagination) -Viewing product details.
+2. Show all products (including sorting, searching, and pagination)
--Add new product
+3. Viewing product details.
-- Update an existing product
+4. Update an existing product.
-- Delete product.
-- Logout.
+5. Logout

 ### ShopifyFrontEndProject- Main Features:
 - Authentication and Authorization.